(110 ILCS 70/36s)

 (B) for individuals for whom competitive

-employment has been interrupted or intermittent as a result of a severe disability, and who because of their handicap, need on-going support services to perform such work.
+employment has been interrupted or intermittent as a result of a severe disability, and who because of their disability, need on-going support services to perform such work.
 The term includes transitional employment for individuals with chronic mental illness.

 (3) "Participation in a supported employee program"